jongwook/yomi/README.md

 ## Motivation

 There are plenty of open source projects from which we developers can learn, by just reading the code thoroughly and carefully.
-However, sitting in from of the desk for a long time doing serious code reading is not always the easiest thing to do.
-Sometimes we need more comfortable way to read and concentrate on the code without all the keyboard and the mouce.
+However, sitting in front of the desk for a long time doing serious code reading is not always the easiest thing to do.
+Sometimes we need more comfortable ways to read and concentrate on the code without all the keyboard and the mouce.
 So I present Yomi, the missing code viewer app for iPad.

 ## Screenshots